 The Council will ensure that applicants for positions where a disclosure is required are made aware of this.

 At interview or on a separate occasion, the Council will discuss with the applicant any information revealed in the check before deciding whether to proceed with the appointment.
 Failure to reveal or attempts to conceal convictions or other relevant information, or failure to co-operate with the discussions is likely to lead to the Council withdrawing an offer or not pursuing the application further.

 For employees, a failure to reveal or attempt to conceal a conviction or other relevant information is likely to lead to dismissal.

-The Council will ensure recruiting Managers are given guidance on making decisions in respect of CRB disclosures, covering both the level at which the decision can be made and criteria for decision making.
+The Council will ensure recruiting Managers are given guidance on making decisions in respect of DBS disclosures, covering both the level at which the decision can be made and criteria for decision making.

-The Council undertakes to keep criminal record checks secure and accessed only by those making recruitment decisions.
-Information will be securely destroyed once no longer needed, in line with the CRB Code of Practice, except in services regulated by the Commission for Social Care Inspection (CSCI) where CSCI guidance will be followed.
+The Council undertakes to keep disclosure and barring service checks secure and accessed only by those making recruitment decisions.
+Information will be securely destroyed once no longer needed, in line with the DBS Code of Practice, except in services regulated by the Commission for Social Care Inspection (CSCI) where CSCI guidance will be followed.

 This legislation was brought in by the Government to ensure that employees have the legal right to work in the UK and all shortlisted applicants will be asked to produce documented proof.
 This will normally be your official National Insurance number or some other similar evidence.

 The council is concerned to ensure that good practice is followed throughout the recruitment process and the best person gets the job.
 We have a formal policy on dealing with recruitment complaints.
 Occasionally, however, candidates may consider that their application has not been dealt with fairly and that the standards and values of our recruitment process have not been followed.

 All candidates can ask for feedback about any decision and if the explanation for non-selection does not satisfy you, then you should complain in writing to: